maplibre/martin/docs/src/run-with-nginx.md

-# Using with Nginx
+# Using with NGINX

-You can run Martin behind Nginx proxy, so you can cache frequently accessed tiles and reduce unnecessary pressure on the database.
+You can run Martin behind NGINX proxy, so you can cache frequently accessed tiles and reduce unnecessary pressure on the database.
+Here is an example `docker-compose.yml` file that runs Martin with NGINX and PostgreSQL.

 ```yml
 version: '3'